bnurbekov/theology_articles/reformed_baptist_doctrines_overview.md

 ## Gospel

+### Trinity
+God is one being: ““Hear, O Israel: The LORD our God, the LORD is one.”
+(Deuteronomy 6:4) But He exists in three distinct persons of the Father, the Son, the Holy Spirit: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,” (Matthew 28:19) The Son of God referred to Himself as one being with the Father: “I and the Father are one.””
+(John 10:30)

 ### Substitutionary atonement
 Lord Jesus Christ atoned for the sins of the believers by dying in their place: “But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed.”
 (Isaiah 53:5)